aaronik/aaronik.com/src/content/post/05-upcasting-deep-dive.md

     opened_date: str
     phone_number: str  # <-- new field

-# New event version embedding the updated domain model
+# Now we need a new event version embedding the updated domain model
 class BankAccountUpdatedV2(BaseModel):
     bank_account: BankAccountV2

-# Upcaster to migrate old events to new version
+# And a new upcasting function as well
 def bank_account_updated_v1_to_v2(event: BankAccountUpdated) -> BankAccountUpdatedV2:
     return BankAccountUpdatedV2(
         bank_account=BankAccountV2(